rabbitmq/internals/deliver_to_queues.md

 mandatory, then at this point the queue process will consider the message as routed to the queue.
 To that effect, the queue process will cast the message `{mandatory_received, MsgSeqNo}` to the channel pid that received the delivery.
-The channel process will the proceed to forget the message, since from the point of view mandatory message handling, there isn't anything left to do for that particular delivery.
+The channel process will proceed to forget the message, since from the point of view mandatory message handling, there isn't anything left to do for that particular delivery.